jtviegas-sandbox/incubator/k8s/README.md

 So what this means is there are still token ranges and data assigned to cassandra nodes that are down, but Cassandra is still hoping they will come up, so it hasn't yet redistributed the token ranges over the live nodes.
-Although there are situations where these nodes can be brought back alive, this is not such a situation and thus what we can do now is to tell Cassandra not to wait for them.
-So we will force Cassandra to redistribute the tokens over the live nodes only, so back in out test environment:
+Although there are situations where these nodes can be brought back alive, this is not such a situation and thus what we can do now is tell Cassandra not to wait for them, to simply forget about them.
+So we will force Cassandra to redistribute the tokens over the live nodes only, so back in our test environment:
 ```
 $ ./scripts/nodetool_removenode.sh e8d22a05-8c11-4a9f-aef5-e4c37e2b2f91
 >>> removing dead node e8d22a05-8c11-4a9f-aef5-e4c37e2b2f91
 >>> ... done.
-jtviegas@osboxes:~/Documents/workspace/incubator/k8s$ ./scripts/nodetool_removenode.sh b98e4d4a-c4b0-40be-b049-bddb6fe8efe9
+$ ./scripts/nodetool_removenode.sh b98e4d4a-c4b0-40be-b049-bddb6fe8efe9
 >>> removing dead node b98e4d4a-c4b0-40be-b049-bddb6fe8efe9
 >>> ... done.
-jtviegas@osboxes:~/Documents/workspace/incubator/k8s$ ./scripts/nodetool_removenode.sh 9a44ea9c-d45c-4d19-bc31-96b22aeea0d1
+$ ./scripts/nodetool_removenode.sh 9a44ea9c-d45c-4d19-bc31-96b22aeea0d1
 >>> removing dead node 9a44ea9c-d45c-4d19-bc31-96b22aeea0d1
 >>> ... done.
 ```